Hassan-Abdi-89/Devops_Learning_repo/Networking/project-nginx-dns/README.md

 Instance has a Public IPv4 address

 A public IP is required for internet and Cloudflare access.
 Without it, the site cannot be reached.
-Pulic ip address on the Instance is 182.226.96.232
+Public ip address on the Instance is 182.226.96.232

 ![](2026-01-22-20-22-24.png)

-Inbound rule created to allow htp and https:
+An inbound rule created to allow HTTP and HTTPS:

 ![](2026-01-23-02-02-17.png)